Do you love your bank? Is it convenient? Do you feel valued? Are you getting a top-notch interest rate? Paying low or no fees?

-Choosing a New Account for Your Money
+1. Choose a New Account for Your Money

-How To Close a Bank Account
+💡 Recommended: How to Open a Bank Account

 Cancel Automatic Payments and Direct Deposits

 Take a look at your monthly account statement and make a list of every automatic deduction, from your electric bill to newspaper subscriptions.
-Once you’ve made your list, log in to your each of your service provider accounts and change your payment information.
+Once you’ve made your list, log in to each of your service provider accounts and change your payment information.

 Wait For Any Pending Transactions To Clear